Hey coffee lovers, CoC team is here!

 If you want to make dessert bigger size use the following ratio: 1 espresso : 1 scoop of ice cream.
 It’s so delicious!
 Enjoy!

 8. CAFE CON HIELO

 “Cafe con hielo” is Spanish for “coffee with ice”.
 As you may understand, this coffee drink comes from Spain, Valenciana province.
-It’s particularly popular in hot summer days, when temperature reaches up to 40 degrees Celsius on the streets.
-That’s why sometimes it’s also called as “Cafe del tiempo” which means “seasonal coffee”.
+It’s particularly popular in hot summer days, when the temperature reaches up to 40 degrees Celsius on the streets.
+That’s why sometimes it’s also called “Cafe del tiempo” which means “seasonal coffee”.

 Actually, cafe con hielo is espresso (one or double shot) served with a glass of ice.
 You should pour espresso over the ice, and not the other way around.
 Such an instant preparation will not allow the drink to change the flavor and taste.
 Sometimes lemon and sugar might be added.

 This is a kind of espresso, invented in Cuba, and some people say that real Cafe Cubano can be served only in Cuba.
 It’s highly popular in South Florida and considered a superior coffee since it doubles the strength of American one.